 - employ problem-solving and teamwork to design a reusable grocery bag that people want to use #ToteChallenge.

-- communicate about their project and advocate for recycling and reusing bags.
+- advocate for recycling and reusing bags.

 materials to remake the T-shirts, such as needles and thread, ribbons, scissors, and string